Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Experiments

-Adding our discriminator to the original adversarial training scheme, we get a better adversarial accuracy, while trading off some clean accuracy for it.
-This is consistent with the adversarial literature, where we cannot have both \cite{trades,raghunathan2020understanding}.
-The full results are reported in \cref{discr-table}.
+\textbf{Impact of the Discriminator in Training:} By adding our discriminator to the original adversarial training scheme, we get better adversarial accuracy while trading off some clean accuracy (cf. Fig. \ref{fig:D}).
+This is consistent with the adversarial literature \citep{raghunathan2020understanding}.